Hurricane Season is Here. Be Prepared.

 Make that plan

-If you plan to evacuate, download this FEMA app for shelter information.
 If you decide to go to a hotel instead of a shelter, get a list of hotels in the area to which you would likely evacuate.
 If a storm threatens, call the hotel early to get a reservation.
 They will fill up fast.
-Use this checklist to help you prepare an evacuation plan.

 Research your evacuation route